determined-ai/determined/docs/setup-cluster/deploy-cluster/index.rst

 .. meta::
    :description: Discover how to set up your Determined cluster on AWS, GCP, Kubernetes, Slurm or On-Prem with an easy checklist.

-If you have not yet set up your training environment, consult the :ref:`setup checklist
+If you just want to quickly set up your training environment, consult the :ref:`basic-setup` guide.
-<basic-setup>`.
+Administrators should consult the :ref:`advanced-setup` checklist.

 +--------------------------------------------------------+
 | Determined Agent                                       |